 Another major tourist attraction is Meiji Jingū shrine in Harajuku which was built in honour of Emperor Meiji in 1920.
 It is simple in its design but considered to be Tokyo’s grandest shrine.
 It is easily located next to JR Harajuku Station on the JR Yamanote Line.

 This is a must-see tourist destination that is extremely popular with foreigners.
-Don’t miss the National Museum of Emerging Science and Innovation if you want to see humanoid robots and mesmerizing exhibitions.
+Don’t miss the National Museum of Emerging Science and Innovation if you want to see Honda’s humanoid robot Asimo and a range of mesmerizing exhibitions.
 Check out the giant full-size Gundam statue before a spot of shopping at DiverCity Tokyo Plaza.
 Take a selfie with Angelina Jolie or Brad Pitt at Madam Tussauds Tokyo, soak in the hot springs at Ooedo-Onsen-Monogatari, enjoy exceptional arcade games at Tokyo Leisure Land, and take in the view from the top of one of the world’s biggest Ferris wheels at 115-metres in Palette Town.

 As Tokyo is so busy and overcrowded, it’s always nice to head out to the serenity of Kamakura; especially if you’re visiting when the humidity is high as the area is very cooling.
 You wouldn’t believe that this quiet town was the political hub of Japan from 1185 to 1333.
 Kamakura is located in the Kanagawa Prefecture and it takes about an hour to reach from central Tokyo on the JR Yokosuka Line.
 The area is home to many shrines and temples, the majority are Buddhist and many people make the trip just to see the famous Great Buddha which is the second largest Buddha in Japan.
 You can also enjoy a delicious Japanese set lunch at one of the many traditional restaurants in Kamakura.